Entanglement spectrum and entropy in topological non-Hermitian systems and non-unitary conformal field theories: Acknowledgments

 \section{Acknowledgments}

-P.-Y. C. thanks Natan Andrei, Pochung Chen, Markus Heyl, Yi-Ping Huang, Elio K\"{o}nig, Yashar Komijani, Sarang Gopalakrishnan, and Inti Sodemann for valuable discussions.
-We very appreciate Hassan Shapourian for pointing out the scaling of the entanglement entropy is sensitive for the boundary conditions.
+P.-Y.C. thanks Natan Andrei, Pochung Chen, Markus Heyl, Yi-Ping Huang, Elio K\"{o}nig, Yashar Komijani, Sarang Gopalakrishnan, and Inti Sodemann for valuable discussions.
+We are thankful to Benoit Estienne for discussion about extracting the real and effective central charges, and thankful to Hassan Shapourian for pointing out the scaling of the entanglement entropy is sensitive for the boundary conditions.
 P.-Y.C. was supported by the Young Scholar Fellowship Program by Ministry of Science and Technology (MOST) in Taiwan, under MOST Grant for the Einstein Program MOST 108-2636-M-007-004.
 X.W. is supported by the Gordon and Betty Moore Foundation’s EPiQS initiative through Grant No. GBMF 4303 at MIT.
 S.R. is supported in part by the National Science Foundation under Grant No. DMR-1455296, and by a Simons Investigator Grant from the Simons Foundation.

 \begin{widetext}